-Isabella Buscemi Slays In Itty Bitty Neon Bikini
+Isabella Buscemi Slays In Itty-Bitty Neon Bikini

-Isabella Buscemi teased fans with another sizzling photo that showed her in an itty bitty bikini.
+Isabella Buscemi teased fans with another sizzling photo that showed her in an itty-bitty bikini.
 The scandalous upload has only been live on the Miami-based model’s page for a short time, but it’s garnered a ton of attention from her 2.1 million fans.

-The hot new upload captured the model hanging out in her shower on a Monday afternoon.
-She did not accurately tag a location, but she appeared to be at home, where she has been practicing social distancing.
-The luxurious shower was lined with beautiful slabs of white and black marble from the floor to ceiling.
-Vegas leaned one elbow against the side, resting her hand on her glasses and flashing a smile into the camera.
+The hot new upload captured the model hanging out in the shower on a Monday afternoon.
+She did not accurately tag a location, but she appeared to be at home, where she has likely been practicing social distancing.
+The luxurious shower was lined with beautiful slabs of white-and-black marble from the floor to ceiling.
+Buscemi leaned one elbow against the side, resting her hand on her glasses and flashing a smile into the camera.
 The skimpy bikini barely covered her bronze body, but her fans hardly seemed to mind.

 The top of the piece boasted a triangle cut and a neon green color that popped perfectly against her brown skin.
-Its halter top pulled the bikini high on her chest while the tiny triangular cups barely contained her ample assets with cleavage and underboob spilling out.
+Its halter top pulled the bikini high on her chest while the tiny triangular cups barely contained her ample assets as cleavage and underboob spilled out.
 Thanks to the garment’s thin straps, the model was also able to show her toned arms and shoulders.

-The bottoms of the suit were even sexier than the top.
-Its thin string bands sat incredibly high on both of her hips, showcasing her thick thighs and round bottoms.
-A scandalous cut allowed for the front to dip dangerously low into her modesty, drawing even further attention to her taut abs and tiny midsection.
+The bottoms were even sexier than the top.
+The thin string bands sat incredibly high on both hips, showcasing her thick thighs and round bottom.
+A scandalous cut allowed the front to dip dangerously low into her modesty, drawing even further attention to her taut abs and tiny midsection.

 Buscemi opted to add a small amount of silver jewelry to her outfit, including a necklace, ring, and navel piercing.
 She added a pair of tortoise reading glasses, sitting them on the brim of her nose.
 Buscemi, who recently stunned in a glittering bikini, pulled her long locks halfway back and added a few curls to add volume to her mane.
 She also sported a gorgeous face of makeup that included defined brows, thick mascara, blush, highlighter, and deep red lipstick.

-The update has been sitting live on her page for almost 24 hours, and it’s earned her a ton of attention with over 58,000 double-taps and over 600 compliments.
+The update has been sitting live on her page for almost 24 hours, and it’s earned a ton of attention with over 58,000 double-taps and over 600 compliments.
 Most of her fans were quick to applaud her fit physique.

 “You’re not human.
 You’re an angel in disguise.
 Prove me wrong.
 Bet you can’t,” one fan commented.